SuperOfficeDocs/superoffice-docs/user-guide/en/document/edit.md

 3. Close the tab or your desktop app.
 The document is automatically saved to SharePoint

-## Edit document content - without SuperOffice Web Tools
+## Edit document content - without SuperOffice WebTools

 > [!NOTE]
 > This procedure describes how to create new documents if you are using a desktop text-editing application.
 The actual process may be slightly different if you use an online text-editing tool (like Microsoft Office Online) and a document library (like SharePoint).